ttmaciag/roche_assessment_august/README.md

 ## Branch-specific comments:
-To run the model run in terminal from the repo root 'python src/pipeline.py'.
+To run the code, execute 'python src/pipeline.py' in the terminal from the ROOT of the repo.
 This will prepare the dataset, train the model, evaluate it and print the metrics.